 We are the largest provider of higher education for people with disabilities:

-Our open admissions policy helps thousands of people who failed to achieve their potential earlier in life:
+Our open admissions policy helps thousands of people to achieve their ambitions that they may not have had the opportunity to do elsewhere:

 - 33% of students had one A level or a lower qualification at entry